 While the Elks Theatre doesn’t produce its own plays, other theater groups and school drama productions, high school music bands etc. rent the space to showcase their own plays and concerts.

-The Elks Theatre still shows films as well.
-On Wednesday and Sunday nights, classic films are shown here as of July of 2021.
-The list of films shown here during the summer of 2021 include such chestnuts as Junior Bonner, Rebeca, Animal House, and the Grown Up films; One and Two.
+The Elks Theatre also screens films and classic films.
+The list of films shown here in the summer of 2021 includes: Junior Bonner, Rebeca, Animal House, and the Grown Up films, One and Two.

 In 1904, the population of Prescott was booming, and the need for a fine arts center was pressing.
 The Elks Lodge of 330 gave this daunting challenge to a committee, the Benevolent Protective Order of the Elks.
 They came up with plans for a three story building that could not only house Elks Lodge 330, but also a lovely, large Opera House.
 The plan would cost a whopping $15,000 dollars which was raised with fundraisers and donations.

-The auditorium had over nine hundred seats spaced over the auditorium.
-Though an extravagant cost, it was well worth the effort and expense, bringing drama, music and other entertainment to the stage, and providing wholesome entertainment to Prescott.
+The auditorium had over nine hundred seats.
+Though it was built at an extravagant cost, it was well worth the effort and expense, bringing drama, music and other entertainment to the stage, and providing wholesome entertainment to Prescott.

 After a screen was added, silent films made their debut in 1915, aiding the growing popularity of films here.
-In 1929, a sound system was added as the “talkie” films were here to stay and were received with enthusiasm.
+In 1929, a sound system was added as the “talkie” revolution was were here to stay and was received with enthusiasm.
 Movies were a staple here until the 1980s.
-Films are still shown here on Wednesday and Sunday nights.

 When the Elks built a new lodge, they sold the Elks Opera-turned-Movie House to a private owner.
 A series of private owners have since tried to take good care of this community treasure.